pritpal20/vector/README.md

 # vector

-A proof-of-concept/partial implementation to demonstrate how fast std::vector could have been.
+A proof-of-concept/partial implementation of std::vector, but 2.3x faster.
+This is meant to show you why you should ditch C++ STLs when performance is critical.

 It's just a proof-of-concept (for now at least),
 which means it's **NOT** standard-compliant and lacks many, many implementation details.